Fiberglass in Industrial Applications

 The four key properties that make fiberglass increasingly popular are:

-In industrial applications, the demand for fiberglass profiles is high because of their resistance to corrosion.
-It is one of the only materials that can survive in harsh, corrosive workplace environments.
+In industrial applications, demand for fiberglass profiles is high due to their corrosion resistance.
+It is one of the few materials that can withstand harsh, corrosive workplace environments.

-When building structures in outdoor environments or ones that encounter a lot of moisture, corrosion is a major concern.
-In such environments, old school materials like wood will absorb a large amount of moisture and warp while metal will corrode.
-This can lead to many problems including being a hazard to safety, costly repairs, and even serious accident probabilities.
+When constructing structures in outdoor environments or in areas that experience high moisture, corrosion is a major concern.
+In such environments, traditional materials such as wood will absorb large amounts of moisture and warp, whereas metal will corrode.
+This can lead to many problems, including safety hazards, costly repairs, and increased accident risk.

-Although substances such as oil, acids, and chemicals can be corrosive, water is a major problem.
-This is because water is a common substance used in many industrial applications ─ to clean, to cool, or a result of the environment the facility or structure resides in.
+Although substances such as oil, acids, and chemicals can be corrosive, water is a major source of corrosion.
+This is because water is a common substance used in many industrial applications ─ to clean, to cool, or as a result of the environment the facility or structure resides in.
 While necessary, water can be damaging.

 Structures such as wood or metal catwalks, decking, handrails, and stairs can be damaged to the point where the damage becomes detrimental to safety.
 The deterioration of structures or support can result in accidents that cause serious injury or even death to workers.